vritvo/buffy_bot/README.md

 # Buffy Bot - AI-Powered Conversation Analysis

-A tool for extracting Buffy the Vampire Slayer discussions from Zulip conversations and generating academic papers using AI analysis.
+Extracts Buffy the Vampire Slayer discussions from Zulip and generates academic papers using a multi-agent AI workflow.

 ## How It Works

-This workflow uses multiple AI agents to analyze conversations about Buffy episodes:

-1. **Extract conversations** from Zulip and split into weekly chunks
+1. **Extract** conversations from Zulip, split into weekly chunks
-2. **Grad bots** analyze each week independently, extracting relevant Buffy content and quotes
+2. **Grad bots** analyze each week, extracting relevant Buffy content and quotes
+3. **Postdoc bot** rates each week's notes for relevance to your paper topic (0-100)
-3. **Generate paper** - automatically generates paper by running 3a **Research assistant** identifies the most relevant episodes for your thesis and copies their scripts 3b **Professor bot** writes the final academic paper using the curated analysis and episode scripts
+4. **Research assistant** identifies the most relevant episodes and copies their scripts

-**Alternative, Direct Approach:**
-1. **Extract conversations** from Zulip
-2. **Generate paper** directly from raw conversation transcript

-Note that this alternative "direct" approach quickly runs up against the Claude rate limit, which is why the multi-agent approach is preferred.
+5. **Professor bot** writes the final paper using filtered notes (min rating threshold) and episode scripts

 ## Setup